Little-Russian Kazachok (Dargomyzhsky)

 There is one movement: Allegro (C minor)—Andante (C major) (271 bars), lasting around 6 minutes in performance.

-No information has survived regarding Tchaikovsky's work on this arrangement.
+No information has survived regarding Tchaikovsky's work on this arrangement, which was probably made towards the end of 1866.
 It may have been carried out at the request of friends — most likely the Shilovskys, who were related to Dargomyzhsky and often visited him .

-Dargomyzhsky's orchestral fantasia Kazachok ('Cossack Dance') was completed in 1864, and first published by M. Bernard in Saint Petersburg in 1868.
-The change of title to Little-Russian Kazachok in Tchaikovsky's piano version emphasises the Ukrainian nature of the themes, with "Little Russia" being an old term for the Ukraine (as in Tchaikovsky's "Little Russian" symphony).
+Dargomyzhsky's orchestral fantasia Kazachok ('Cossack Dance') was completed in 1864.
+The change of title to Little-Russian Kazachok in Jurgenson's published edition emphasises the Ukrainian nature of the themes, with "Little Russia" being an old term for the Ukraine (as in Tchaikovsky's "Little Russian" symphony).

 Notes and References